danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Demo-Article.md

 # Demo App

-This article describes how to try the SystemNotification demo app.
+This article describes the SystemNotification demo app.

 @Metadata {